0xprinc/checks-while-hacks/README.md

 8. Different chains have different block mining time which poses a vulnerability when writing the same code for all the chains while relating the number of blocks and the timestamp.
 9. Using `solmate safeTransferLib`, one should also make a function to check whether the token contract exist or not, because this is not included in that library
 10. A problem with using only `approve` function but not the `increaseAllowance` is that, If A approves B 5 tokens and B don't use them, Now, If A approves B 10 tokens to increase the approve value from 5 to 10 tokens, so that B can spend 10 tokens, now B can front run that 10 token transaction to spend both 5 and 10 tokens.
+11. While receiving arbitrary NFT, extend `ERC721Holder` from OpenZeppelin to handle the case when the NFT contract is using `safeTransferFrom` method as this method checks for `onERC721Received` method present in receiver contract.
+12. While using `transfer` or `transferFrom` to send the arbitrary tokens:
+    - Some tokens don't revert on failure, like `ZRX`
+    - Some don't return bool value on function call, like `USDT`, `BNB`, `OMG`
+    - Even the implementation of `USDT` is different on Polygon and Ethereum.
+13. Chain reorgs is another event for rearrangement of transactions and can even removal of transactions.
+This event is very common in the chains where the time between consecutive blocks is very less and can reach upto high depths of blocks.
+Mitigation involves waiting for enough blocks after the transaction has become successful, otherwise reorg can remove that transaction.

 ## External Calls